landfill-eforms/landfill-web-app/server/README.md

 * Contains a list of persistence entity classes.

 #### Entity Classes
-* Every time a new persistence entity class is created, it must be added into the `DataSourceConfig.java` configuration file.
-Likewise, when a persistence entity class is deleted, it must be removed from the configuration file.
-To temporarily disable an entity class, simply remove or comment it out in the configuration file.
+* When a new persistence entity class is created, it must be added into the `DataSourceConfig.java` configuration file.
+Likewise, when an existing persistence entity class is deleted, it must be removed from the configuration file.